-For added fun, I picked up a few of these cactus cocktail charms.
-Their neon colors and cute design matched my party perfectly.
+For added fun, I picked up a few of these cactus cocktail charms. (affiliate link) Their neon colors and cute design matched my party perfectly.
 What do you think?
 And as a bonus, my guests won’t confuse their drink with someone else’s.
 Win-win!

 3 ounces clear tequila

 2 ounces freshly-squeezed lime juice

 1 ounce prickly pear syrup

 Begin by running a wedge of lime around the edge of your margarita glass.
 Dip in kosher salt to coat.

 In a cocktail shaker filled with ice, add the tequila, Cointreau, freshly-squeezed lime juice, and prickly pear syrup.
 Shake vigorously.
 Strain into your prepared margarita glasses filled will ice.
 Garnish with a lime slice to serve.

 I hope you enjoyed this fun, colorful, and delicious Prickly Pear Margarita.
 Whether you’re hosting a party or just relaxing at home, I hope your weekend is magical.